-Outreach has been providing rescue and safety training for over 25 years since 1988.
+Outreach has been providing rescue and safety training for over 25 years.
 Our philosophy has always been that time spent in the early stages of skills development is time well spent – we have never subscribed to the “Fast Track” school of thinking.

 Our Emergency Service customers have some unique problems to contend with.
 Specialist rescue skills are still relatively new and not something that is “Core “ in the sense of being called upon daily, weekly or even monthly.
 The result of this is, inevitably, a degree of skills fade that has to be countered through regular consolidation training and development.
 A solid base of initial training also helps here.
 Having an understanding of why things are done provides a base to build on that reduces the impact of skill fade.